pincerOS/kernel/README.md

 PincerOS is a bare-metal microkernel-based multi-core operating system written from the ground up in Rust targeting the Raspberry Pi 4b.
 The project aims to be a distributed, scalable, and secure operating system for general-purpose use.
 We aim to support a wide range of applications such as networked video games, distributed computing, and more.

-## Features ✨
+## Targeted Features ✨

 - Microkernel Architecture
 - Multi-core Support
 - Memory Management
 - Process Scheduling
-- Ext2 File System with Journaling
+- Custom Ext2-based File System with Journaling
 - Inter-process Communication (IPC)
 - Device Drivers
 - Networking